 When He had made purification of sins, He sat down at the right hand of the Majesty on high, having become as much better than the angels, as He has inherited a more excellent name than they.
 (Heb 1:3-4)

 What an amazing picture the Tabernacle gives us of Yeshua’s atoning ministry!
-I could go on about the sign of three, and the symbolism of the Mosaic sacrificial system (yes, there’s much more!) but I feel I might be straying a bit from the principle message of this post.
+I could go on, but I feel I might be straying a bit from the principal message of this post.

 For I determined to know nothing among you except Jesus Christ, and Him crucified.
 (1 Cor 2:1-2)